-- The pivotal Phase 2 portion of AUGMENT-101 is enrolling relapsed/refractory (R/R) patients across distinct trial populations: patients with KMT2Ar AML, patients with KMT2Ar ALL and patients with mNPM1 AML.
-We plan to pool data from the AUGMENT-101 cohorts enrolling adult and pediatric patients with R/R KMT2Ar AML and R/R KMT2Ar ALL to file a single New Drug Application (NDA) for the treatment of adult and pediatric KMT2Ar acute leukemia.
-We expect to share topline data from the KMT2Ar pooled analysis in the third quarter of 2023 and submit an NDA filing by the end of 2023.
-We also expect to complete enrollment of the NPM1 AML cohort in the second half of 2023. - We have obtained U.S. Food and Drug Administration (FDA) agreement on a recommended Phase 2 dose (RP2D) of 276 mg of revumenib every 12 hours for patients not receiving a strong CYP3A4 inhibitor. - We have several Phase 1 trials of revumenib ongoing that will provide data across the treatment landscape in acute leukemia.
-These include the following: - o BEAT-AML: A combination trial of revumenib with venetoclax and azacitidine in front-line AML patients being conducted as part of the Leukemia & Lymphoma Society's Beat AML® master clinical trial.
-We expect to report initial safety data from the trial by year-end 2023. - o AUGMENT-102: A combination trial of revumenib with chemotherapy in adult and pediatric patients with R/R mNPM1 or KMT2Ar acute leukemia.
-We expect to report initial safety data along with an RP2D from the trial by year-end 2023. - o INTERCEPT: A trial to test the use of revumenib monotherapy as maintenance therapy in AML patients who are minimal residual disease-positive following initial treatment, being conducted by the Australasian Leukaemia and Lymphoma Group as part of the INTERCEPT AML master clinical trial.
-The trial continues to enroll patients. - A proof-of-concept clinical trial of revumenib in patients with unresectable metastatic microsatellite stable colorectal cancer is enrolling patients and we expect to have preliminary data by year-end 2023.
+- The pivotal Phase 2 portion of AUGMENT-101 is enrolling relapsed/refractory (R/R) patients across distinct trial populations: patients with mNPM1 AML, patients with KMT2Ar AML, and patients with KMT2Ar ALL.
+We expect to share topline data from a pooled analysis of the KMT2Ar cohorts in the third quarter of 2023 and submit a NDA filing by the end of 2023.
+We also expect to complete enrollment of the mNPM1 AML cohort by year-end 2023. - We have several trials of revumenib ongoing across the treatment landscape in mNPM1 and KMT2Ar acute leukemias that include the following: - beat-AML: Evaluating the combination of revumenib with VENCLEXTA® and azacitidine in front-line AML patients, being conducted as part of the Leukemia & Lymphoma Society's Beat AML® Master Clinical Trial.
+We expect to receive initial safety data at a potential recommended Phase 2 dose (RP2D) by year-end 2023. - o SAVE: Evaluating the combination of revumenib with VENCLEXTA® and INQOVI® in R/R AML or mixed phenotype acute leukemias being conducted by investigators from the MD Anderson Cancer Center. - o AUGMENT-102: Evaluating the combination of revumenib with chemotherapy in patients with R/R acute leukemias.
+We expect to provide an update on initial safety data along with the RP2D from the trial by year-end 2023. - o INTERCEPT: Evaluating revumenib as a monotherapy in patients with AML who are minimal residual disease-positive following initial treatment as part of the INTERCEPT AML Master Clinical Trial. - We plan to initiate a trial of revumenib with 7+3 cytarabine and daunorubicin chemotherapy followed by maintenance treatment in newly diagnosed patients with mNPM1 or KMT2Ar acute leukemias by year-end 2023. - A proof-of-concept clinical trial of revumenib in patients with unresectable metastatic microsatellite stable colorectal cancer is enrolling patients, and we expect to provide an update on the Phase 1 trial by year-end 2023.